 This is, of course, all well and good but I hope that these regulations are enforced.

-I also think it’s time to supermarkets and other major retailers to review their policy on selling fireworks direct to the general public.
+Well done to Sainsburys who will not be selling fireworks this year but I think it’s time for the other supermarkets and other major retailers to review their policy on selling fireworks direct to the general public.

 Having listened to fireworks being let off in the streets around me in the middle of the night for days now, I suspect there are quite a few who would agree with me.